 How Pranayama Works

 Yoga practitioners have been using pranayama for thousands of years to guide them through their yoga and meditation practices.
 Deliberated breathing helps quiet the mind during meditation, and brings fresh oxygen into the body to support it during difficult or challenging yoga poses.
-Assured pranayama techniques are also thought to help body release toxins.
+Assured pranayama techniques are also thought to help the body release toxins.

 It is performed only through the nose and involves a minor constriction at the back of the throat.
-Take a long breathe in with the mouth closed and when you do, make the sound aaah ; do it again on breathe out.
-When practised properly, victorious breath is said to sound like the deep-sea and is often referred to as oceanic breath.
+Take a long breathe in with the mouth closed and when you do, make the sound Aaah; do it again on breathe out.
+When appropriately practiced, victorious breath is said to sound like the deep-sea and is often referred to as oceanic breath.